-POIC Lahad Datu is envisaged to be not only a catalyst for the development of Sabah, but also the resource-rich BIMP-EAGA (Brunei-Indonesia-Malaysia-Philippines East ASEAN Growth Area) which supplies the world market with palm oil, cocoa, rubber, timber and minerals, including coal and petroleum.
+POIC Lahad Datu is envisaged to be not only a catalyst for the development of Sabah, but also the resource-rich BIMP-EAGA (Brunei-Indonesia-Malaysia-Philippines East ASEAN Growth Area) which supplies the global market with palm oil, cocoa, rubber, timber and minerals, including coal and petroleum.

 Mechanical and Physical Properties of Oil Palm Trunk Core Particleboard Bonded with Different UF Resins

 Source: Journal of Oil Palm Research.
 Vol.26, June 2014

 Rapid price increases and reduction in the supply of rubberwood has forced the particleboard manufacturers to look for new alternative raw materials.

 Zero Discharge Treatment Technology of Palm Oil Mill Effluent